chemerson/render-comparison-tool/README.md

 5) Make this an npm package that can be globally installed
 6) when using Sauce, add the ability to split the render between local and sauce
 7) add region support for target instead of just window.fully()

+  long term goals: go through the other SDK's to compare them to each other and the grid, and put it in Jenkins for loads of fun

 ## Troubleshooting